fadhilyori/fadhilyori.github.io/content/projects/dns-server/index.en.md

 This DNS can be used on many platforms.
 In this blog, I'll cover how to use it on web browsers and Android.

+> ⚠️**Note**:
+>
+> DNS servers can log the domains you access.
+Therefore, make sure to use DNS servers you trust.
+This server does not routinely store DNS query logs or user activity.
+However, in some cases, logs may need to be kept for monitoring and troubleshooting purposes if issues or attacks occur on this server.
+>
+> If you encounter any problems or have questions, feel free to contact me.

 ### A. How to Use DNS on Web Browsers (Supports DoH only)

 1. **On Google Chrome:**